nstrands/nstrands.github.io/_pages/cv.md

 * Analyzed satellite data from SEASnet for environmental research.
 * Conducted research on biofouling impacts on Slocum Gliders' movement.
 * Participated in the GUAYOTA 4 Research Cruise, deploying an ROV into a submarine volcano.
-* Collaborated with international researchers to advance understanding of oceanographic processes.
-* Contributed to research publications and presentations based on collected data.

 <!-- ## Get Personal